sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/typenat.hs"}
 ~~~~

-So we've just expressed the relationship between the type of a data structure based on it's values and function which can be constrained at compile-time based on these properties.
+So we've just expressed the relationship between the type of a data structure based on its values and function which can be constrained at compile-time based on these properties.
 Let that sink in for a moment, go take some mind-altering substances, and then go check out [Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php).